oracle/db-sharding/README.md

 * Terraform scripts and modules for deployment of Oracle sharded database.
 * Mid-tier routing for use in Oracle sharded database client applications.
 * Routing implementations for use in Oracle sharding client applications.

+If you want to learn more about Oracle sharding a.k.a Oracle Sharded Database, please refer to the [product page][SDB-prod-page] and [product documentation][SDB-prod-doc].

+<strong> Note </strong> : Oracle Sharding and Oracle Sharded Database (SDB) are interchangeably used names in the documentation and refer to the same entity.

 ## Terraform scripts and modules for deployment of Oracle sharded database